JULIELab/JeSemE/README.md

+Please notice that the master branch might be unstable, preferably use a release from https://github.com/JULIELab/JeSemE/releases

 # JeSemE
 JeSemE (Jena Semantic Explorer) allows you to explore the semantic development of words over time based on distributional semantics.
 JeSemE is described in detail in our ACL 2017 paper ["Exploring Diachronic Lexical Semantics with JESEME"]( https://aclanthology.info/pdf/P/P17/P17-4006.pdf) and our COLING 2018 paper ["JeSemE: A Website for Exploring Diachronic Changes in Word Meaning and Emotion"](https://arxiv.org/abs/1807.04148)